run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

 ## Hardware Requirements

-*   __Kubernetes: Dedicated CPU-only machine:__ To save on expensive GPUs-based hardware, we recommend (though not a must), a dedicated, CPU-only machine, that is not running user workloads.
-On the CPU-only machine, Run:AI requires the following resources on top of the Kubernetes hardware requirements:
+*   __Kubernetes: Dedicated CPU-only worker node:__ To save on expensive GPUs-based hardware, we recommend (though not a must), a dedicated, CPU-only worker machine.
+On the CPU-only machine, Run:AI requires the following resources:

     *   2 CPUs
-    *   2GB of RAM
+    *   4GB of RAM
     *   20GB of Disk space